milonmaze/privacy-terms-observatory/www.snap.com/en-US/privacy/privacy-policy.md

 Usage Information.
 We collect information about your activity through our services.
 For example, we may collect information about:

-how you interact with our services, such as which filters you view or apply to Snaps, which Stories you watch on Discover, whether you’re using Spectacles, or which search queries you submit.
+how you interact with our services, such as which Filters or Lenses you view or apply to Snaps, which Stories you watch on Discover, whether you’re using Spectacles, or which search queries you submit.

 how you communicate with other Snapchatters, such as their names, the time and date of your communications, the number of messages you exchange with your friends, which friends you exchange messages with the most, and your interactions with messages (such as when you open a message or capture a screenshot).